Article 1: Definitions

 Article 18: More parties

-If an agreement is concluded between “PSG” and two or more other parties, each party is jointly and severally liable for the full fulfillment of the agreement.
+If an agreement is concluded between PSG and two or more other parties, each party is jointly and severally liable for the full fulfilment of the agreement.

 Article 20: Intellectual property

-The Contractor reserves all rights with regard to products of the mind that it has used or developed in the context of the execution of the assignment, insofar as these do not already belong to third parties;
+The contractor reserves all rights with regard to products of the mind that it uses or develops in the context of the execution of the assignment, insofar as these do not already belong to third parties;

-The client is expressly forbidden to use those products, including advice, reports, computer programs, system designs, working methods, (model) contracts and other mental products from the contractor, all this in the broadest sense of the word, whether or not involving third parties, to reproduce, disclose or exploit;
+The client is expressly forbidden to reproduce, disclose or use those products, including advice, reports, computer programs, system designs, working methods, model and final contracts and other products of the mind from the contractor, in the broadest sense of the word, whether or not involving third parties;

 The client is not permitted to make those products available to third parties, other than for the purpose of obtaining an expert opinion regarding the work of the contractor.